rjspencer/docs/theming.md

 	defaults to "..."

 **ActivityPhotoUrl**
-A cover image for this audio track or a default one if there is no cover set
+A cover image for this content or a default one if there is no cover set

 `size`